maccallumlab/meld/explicit_solvent_documentation.md

 ## Setting Options

-Once an explicit solvent system is built either with the builder or from pre-generated amber files, it must be delcared to the runtime options:
+Once an explicit solvent system is built either with the builder or from pre-generated amber files, it must be declared to the runtime options:
 ```python
 	options = system.RunOptions(solvation='explicit')
 ```

 ## Explicit Solvent and Replica Exchange

-For a simple system, MELD's regular Hamiltonian replica exchange algorithm is likely to be sufficent.
+For a simple system, MELD's regular Hamiltonian replica exchange algorithm is likely to be sufficient.
 Keep in mind that, due to the greater size of the system, this will require a larger number of replicas and a longer run time, with careful monitoring of replica exchanges.
 The exact parameters are system specific.
 For larger systems (such as proteins) it is advisable to use replica exchange with solute tempering (REST2).
 A full explanation of the method can be found here:

 >Wang, Lingle, Richard A. Friesner, and B. J. Berne.
 "Replica exchange with solute scaling: a more efficient version of replica exchange with solute tempering (REST2)."
 The Journal of Physical Chemistry B 115.30 (2011): 9431-9438.
 [DOI: 10.1021/jp204407d](https://pubs.acs.org/doi/10.1021/jp204407d)